Wrapped-Owls/goremy-di/remy/README.md

 drawback: To be safer in a multithreading system, during the retrieval access, it uses a RWMutex`, which make the app execution slower than directing accessing the injector.

+A global injector can be defined in two different ways, bt setting a custom one using the method `SetGlobalInjector`, or let it be created automatically by the **remy** package.

+**Curiosity tip:** To don't allocate the object in memory directly, the global injector is only generated when it is first accessed.

-To use the global injector, you must set a custom one using the method `SetGlobalInjector`, or let it be created automatically.
-After choosing how the global injector will be created, you must pass a _nil_ as the `Injector` parameter in `Get[T]`/`Register[T]` functions.
+To use the global injector, you must pass a _nil_ as the `Injector` parameter in `Get[T]`/`Register[T]`/`GetGen[T]` functions.

 ### Register bind elements